Father’s Day, Sunday, June 20, 2021 from 10-11AM. New for 2021, only in Beverly Hills.

-An innovative and highly-anticipated car spectacle will come to Rodeo Drive on Sunday, June 20, 2021.
-Designed to ensure a safe and socially-distanced experience for visitors and auto enthusiasts alike, the new 2021 Beverly Hills Tour d’Elegance will present a star-studded, moving parade of fifty of the world’s finest and most exotic automobiles driven by notable individuals from film and entertainment, top collectors and city officials.
-Tour maps will be distributed for all to watch the exquisite rally from the sidelines along the length of its route from the Petersen Automobile Museum, past the most iconic landmarks in Beverly Hills, along its palm-dotted streets, and down Rodeo Drive.
+An innovative and highly-anticipated car spectacle came to Rodeo Drive on Sunday, June 20, 2021.
+Designed to ensure a safe and socially-distanced experience for visitors and auto enthusiasts alike, the new 2021 Beverly Hills Tour d’Elegance presented a star-studded, moving parade of fifty of the world’s finest and most exotic automobiles driven by notable individuals from film and entertainment, top collectors and city officials.
+Tour maps were distributed for all to watch the exquisite rally from the sidelines along the length of its route from the Petersen Automobile Museum, past the most iconic landmarks in Beverly Hills, along its palm-dotted streets, and down Rodeo Drive.

-Presented by the Rodeo Drive Committee in conjunction with the City of Beverly Hills, the not-to-be-missed Beverly Hills Tour d’Elegance will honor the outstanding work of first responders including the Beverly Hills Fire and Police departments, and will celebrate the City’s safe and healthy reopening as boutiques, hotels and businesses welcome back their customers.
+Presented by the Rodeo Drive Committee in conjunction with the City of Beverly Hills, the not-to-be-missed Beverly Hills Tour d’Elegance honored the outstanding work of first responders including the Beverly Hills Fire and Police departments, and celebrated the City’s safe and healthy reopening as boutiques, hotels and businesses welcome back their customers.

 The Beverly Hills Tour d’ Elegance continues a long, annual Father’s Day tradition known as the Rodeo Drive Concours D’Elegance, named “one of the 300 unmissable events in the world” by Frommer’s Travel Guide.
 In 26 editions, it has drawn the most sought-after automobiles from the 2015 Ford Mustang, a 1927 Rolls-Royce Phantom, a McLaren 12C, and George Barris’ 1966 TV Batmobile to Rodeo Drive for auto-enthusiasts the world over to enjoy.